dariomtz/Front-end-Router/README.md

 ### Usage

-The router will be automatically used every time you create the instance, so that whenever the page is created it runs the correct function to render the content.
+The router will be automatically used every time you create the instance, so that whenever the page is created it will render the content corresponding to the path.

+#### Navigate

 To go from one page to another, just call the ```navigate(path)``` method on the ```Router``` object to navigate to a certain ```path```.